Aasuyadav1/E-Commerce-API/README.md

 # MERN E-Commerce Backend

-This repository contains the backend codebase for an e-commerce web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This repository contains the backend codebase for an e-commerce web application built using the MongoDB, Express.js, Node.js.
 It provides the necessary server-side functionalities to support the frontend client, enabling seamless product management, user authentication, order processing, and more.

 ## Features